 Please note that you may have to go to the Configuration page and click on the Save & Close button before Akeeba Backup can successfully detect if your server supports encryption or not.
 Before doing that, Akeeba Backup might always report that your server does not support encryption.

 2.2.2.2.
 Front-end backup

 Here you can define options which affect front-end, CRON and remote backups.

-Enable Legacy Front-end Backup API (remote CRON jobs) Only applies to Akeeba Backup Professional.
+Enable Legacy Front-end Only applies to Akeeba Backup Professional.